 The academic year is comprised of various site-specific and department-wide conferences.
 Some are year round, while others occur during only a portion of the year.
 With few exceptions, this is considered protected time for the residents, free of clinical responsibility.

-Grand Rounds take place the 3rd Tuesday of each month at 6:30 AM at the Emory Orthopaedics and Spine Center.
-Speakers are chosen from visiting guest faculty.
+Grand Rounds speakers are chosen from visiting guest faculty.
 Care is taken to choose speakers from a variety of clinical and research positions with varying areas of expertise.
-An effort is made to coordinate with visiting professors presenting to the Atlanta Orthopaedic Society.
+All Grand Rounds meetings are 6:30 AM - 7:30 AM.

 Department Education Conference